CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 ## No buoyancy

-To turn off buoyancy (and gravity) you can simply create a model without explocitly passing the `buoyancy` flag:
+To turn off buoyancy (and gravity) you can simply create a model without explicitly passing the `buoyancy` flag:

 ```@meta